CraftAcademyLabs/coach-guides/weeks/prep_course/chapter_4.md

 ## Week 4 JavaScript

 ### JavaScript
-This week, we pick up a second programming language: Javascript.
-We'll also learn some simple JQuery commands that will allow us to manipulate elements on a website.
+This week, we pick up a second programming language: Javascript

 ### Learning objectives
 * Practice pair programming & collaboration using Git and GitHub
 * Basic understanding of JavaScript